 Who am I?

 Hi there, my name is Carleen and I’m an academic librarian specializing in information literacy instruction, student learning assessment, and open educational resources.
-I currently work as the Coordinator for Library Instruction at the Jefferson Community College in Watertown, New York.
+I currently work as the Information Literacy Instruction Coordinator for the University of Houston-Downtown.
 I’m passionate about my role as an information maven and I believe strongly in the role of libraries as the center for self-learning and enlightenment.

 About this blog